Viestar/NarrArtive/README.md

     - [ ]  React
     - [x]  Flutter

-    > Faith the front-end developer has experience in JavaScript therefore React is preferred and could be easier for Faith to learn, Flutter requires learning a whole new language called Dart.
+    > Sylvester the front-end developer has experience in JavaScript therefore React is preferred and could be easier for Sylvester to learn, Flutter requires learning a whole new language called Dart.
     >

 ### Database